-Second, it is alleged that we must honor the “principIes” which inhere in the commands of the New Testment, but that we are allowed to alter activity modes to accommodate our present situation.
+It is alleged that we must honor the “principles” which inhere in the commands of the New Testment, but that we are allowed to alter activity modes to accommodate our present situation.

-An analogy is commonly drawn between the “greeting kiss” of the first century (cf. Romans 16:16), and that of modern women preachers.
-It is argued that if we may honor the greeting “principle” today, without holding to Paul’s specific application — the “kiss” — similarly, women may still respect the “principle” of feminine submission while publicly teaching audiences of mixed sexes.
+An analogy is commonly drawn between the “greeting kiss” of the first century (cf. Rom.
+16:16) and that of modern women preachers.
+It is argued that if we honor the greeting “principle” today, without holding to Paul’s specific application — the “kiss” — similarly, women may still respect the principle of feminine submission while publicly teaching audiences of mixed sexes.

 Two things may be said in response to this quibble.

-agape —i.e., in the genuine spiritual interest of another).
-There is not a single passage in which the greeting kiss is mentioned but what the admonition is not qualified by a modifying term (see Romans 16:16; 1 Corinthians 16:20; 2 Corinthians 13:12; 1 Thessalonians 5:26; 1 Peter 5:14).
 In view of this, one is bound to conclude that the instruction concerning the “holy kiss” is as binding today as it ever was.
-No Christian will ever be allowed to greet his brother or sister in lust, treachery, or hypocrisy.
+No Christian will ever be allowed to greet another brother or sister in lust, treachery or hypocrisy.

-(2) Just how would one honor the principle of obedience while doing that which has been specifically forbidden, by failing to do that which has been commanded, or by altering sacred instruction?
 That is truly a curious state of affairs.
 It is, in fact, nonsensical.
 May one uphold the “principle” of remembering the death of Christ by utilizing steak and coffee in the communion supper?
-There is no way to maintain the “principle” of obedience while one is disobeying God!
+There is no way to maintain the principle of obedience while one is disobeying God!